eslint/eslint/docs/src/contribute/governance.md

 * Are expected to check in on Discord once per week day for team updates.
 * Are expected to work on public branches of the source repository and submit pull requests from that branch to the master branch.
 * Are expected to delete their public branches when they are no longer necessary.
-* Are expected to provided feedback on issues in the "Feedback Needed" column of the [Triage Board](https://github.com/orgs/eslint/projects/3/views/1).
+* Are expected to provide feedback on issues in the "Feedback Needed" column of the [Triage Board](https://github.com/orgs/eslint/projects/3/views/1).
 * Are expected to work on at least one issue in the "Ready to Implement" column of the [Triage Board](https://github.com/orgs/eslint/projects/3/views/1) that they didn't create each month.
 * Must submit pull requests for all changes.
 * Have their work reviewed by TSC members before acceptance into the repository.